jgawrilo/seemail/README.md

 ## Start background processes

-We recommended running each of the following commands in their own Screen (or similar tool) sessions.
+We recommend running each of the following commands in their own Screen (or similar tool) sessions.
 Commands as written assume the user is in the top level seemail directory.

 `python3 server_code/watch.py`

-`cd server_stub; python3 -m swagger_server`
+`cd server_stub; python3 -m swagger_server` (reminder: server\_stub is where the swagger API file was unzipped)

 Note that the server uses the Mailinabox management packages for some actions, so it needs to be run as a user with permissions to access the Mailinabox directories.